- When Can I Apply to MVCC?

 Accepted, matriculated students looking to create their schedule, will work with the Advisement Office to enroll in classes.

-Commuter Students - You will set up a new student appointment after you have completed the admissions process and placement test.
+Commuter Students - You will set up a SOAR appointment after you have completed the admissions process and placement test.
 The appointment will give you an opportunity to meet with an advisor to discuss your educational plans and college goals.

-Residential Students - You can attend a STAR Day where you will placement test, spend an evening in the dorms, and meet with an advisor for a new student appointment.
+Residential Students - You can attend a Residence Hall SOAR Day where you will placement test, spend an evening in the dorms, and meet with an advisor for a new student appointment.
+(These are set-up thru the residence life office)

-Once you have met with an advisor and completed your new student appointment, you will be allowed to register for classes.
+Once you have met with an advisor and completed your SOAR you will be allowed to register for classes.
 In order to do so, you must be able to log into your SIRS account with your M-Number and assigned PIN.

 Non-Matriculated students are interested in taking courses without enrolling in a degree or certificate program.
 Students are not eligible for financial aid and must pay out of pocket.